 - (1) Discovered petroleum initially-in-place (equivalent to discovered resources) is that quantity of petroleum that is estimated, as of a given date, to be contained in known accumulations on Company lands prior to production.
-The petroleum type for this property is crude bitumen. - (2) These are the gross best estimate total bitumen resources in place within the lease and/or proposed and permitted mine area on the Company-interest lands, without regard for working interests, royalties or other encumbrances. - (3) The Company is proceeding with development of the permitted north pit and anticipates that production will begin in the fourth quarter of 2013.
-Mining of the west pit is scheduled for the fourth quarter of 2016. - (4) Mining plans have been developed for this area; however, an application has not yet been made for a revision to the Company's existing mining permit to include the area; as such, there is no certainty at this time that this area will be developed. - (5) This area has been defined on an exploratory 40-acre spacing.
-Neither high-density appraisal drilling nor mine plans have yet been developed for this area; as such, there is no certainty at this time that this area will be developed; if developed, there is no certainty that it will be commercially viable to produce any portion of these resources.
+The petroleum type for this property is crude bitumen. - (2) These are the gross best estimate total bitumen resources in place within the lease and/or proposed and permitted mine area on the Company-interest lands, without regard for working interests, royalties or other encumbrances. - (3) The Company is proceeding with development of the permitted north pit and anticipates that production will begin in O3, 2014.
+Mining of the west pit is scheduled for O1, 2017. - (4) High-density (2.5-acre spacing) drilling has been completed for this area and detailed mine planning is currently being undertaken by Norwest Corporation; however, an application has not yet been made for a revision to the Company's existing mining permits to include this area; as such, there is no certainty at this time that this area will be developed. - (5) This area has been defined on an exploratory 40-acre spacing, with some ~10-acre infill coring in proposed future pit areas.
+The ~10-acre spacing used is appropriate for initial pit delineation and estimation of recoverable ore volumes.
+High-density pre-production drilling and detailed mine plans have not yet been developed for this area; as such, there is no certainty at this time that this area will be developed; if developed, there is no certainty that it will be commercially viable to produce any portion of these resources.